gkimelblat/DI_Hackaton1_-_Memory_Game/README.md

 Ver 0.1 Release Notes:

-Game is completely functional already as a simple Memory Game.
+Game being created as part of my first Hackathon at the Developers.Institute.